HL7/davinci-crd/input/pagecontent/hooks.md

     *  CRD Clients **SHALL** convey configuration options when invoking the hook using the davinci-crd.configuration extension.
 It will be a single object whose properties will be drawn from the code values from configuration options and whose values will be of the type defined for that option.
     *  CRD Clients **SHOULD** provide an ability to leverage the dynamic configuration capabilities of payer services based on provider role, individual provider and/or hook invocation location as best meets the needs of their users.

-*  Where CRD Services support the optional configuration options, the following requirements apply:
+*  Where CRD Servers support the optional configuration options, the following requirements apply:
-    *  CRD Services **SHALL** behave in the manner prescribed by any supported configuration information received from the CRD Client.
+    *  CRD Servers **SHALL** behave in the manner prescribed by any supported configuration information received from the CRD Client.
-    *  CRD Services **SHALL NOT** require the inclusion of configuration information in a hook call (i.e. no hook invocation is permitted to fail because configuration information was not included).
+    *  CRD Servers **SHALL NOT** require the inclusion of configuration information in a hook call (i.e. no hook invocation is permitted to fail because configuration information was not included).
-    *  CRD Clients **MAY** send configuration information that CRD Services do not support.
-In this case, the CRD Service **SHALL** ignore the unsupported configuration information.
+    *  CRD Clients **MAY** send configuration information that CRD Servers do not support.
+In this case, the CRD Server **SHALL** ignore the unsupported configuration information.

 *  This specification provides no guidance on exactly when/how CRD Clients are expected to manage hook configuration.
 This could be done at the level of provider roles, individual providers, location from which the hook is invoked or other means.
 CRD Clients can experiment and determine what types of configuration make the most sense and at what levels they can support managing/persisting configuration information.